las319/Python-Final-Assignment/README.md

 # Python-Final-Assignments
-- This repository contains two final projects I worked on for my Introduction to Pharmacy Data course
+- This repository contains my final project I worked on for my Introduction to Pharmacy Data course